twoThreeFiveEight/NetworkFundementals/Network Fundemental Main.md

 		- Does not only encrypt & authenticate, but encapsulates packet into a new packet entirely.
 - Segregates Traffic
 - Encrypted
-- Use Cases for tunnels
+- ##### Use Cases for tunnels
-	- B2B tunnel connecting two physically distant LANs
+	- B2B tunnel connecting two physically distant LANs (business to business/ B2B)
-	- Client VPN allows useers remote access to a network.
+	- Client VPN allows users remote access to a network.

+	- Client VPN is used to allow remote users access to the network.
+	- B2B VPN is used to connect two entities or sites within an entity.
+		- You used a IPsec tunnel in your environment.
+		- Tunneling traffic is generally used to allow traffic that is using private addresses to traverse the internet usually in site-to-site capacity.
+It can also be used during a Merger and Acquisition (M+A) where you might have two networks that use the same IP space, you can use a tunnel to traverse the overlapping network to prevent the need for NAT or complete IP addressing overhaul.
+You used a IPsec tunnel in your environment.

 ## IKE Phases 1 (IKE_SA_INIT)
 - Initial tunnel built to manage the second phase